BiakHong/BeReal./README.md

-# Project 5 - *BeReal.
-Clone*
+# Project 6 - *BeReal.*

 Submitted by: **Lian Hong**

-**BeReal.** is an app that clone the app call BeReal.
-It is smilar to Instagram.
-It allow user to signup, signin and post photos with captions (optional).
+**BeReal.** is an app that mimick the real BeReal app which use back4app to implement the backend.

 Time spent: **6** hours spent in total